JaneLdq/coursera-deep-learning/C3_Structuring_Machine_Learning_Projects/README.md

 ## Transfer Learning
 Transfer Learning focuses on storing knowledge gained while solving one problem and applying it to a different but related problem.

-Example:
+:chestnut: **Example**
-You have a trained neural network for image recognition task, you train all of the usual parameters for the neural network, all the weights and layers, and you now having something that learns to make image recognition predictions.
+>You have a trained neural network for image recognition task, you train all of the usual parameters for the neural network, all the weights and layers, and you now having something that learns to make image recognition predictions.
 Now, what you want to do tranfer learning is to retrain the neural network on a new radiology data set.

 There are two options for retrain: